Charter Communications (Nasdaq: CHTR ) reported earnings on Feb. 22. Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended March 31 (Q1), Charter Communications met expectations on revenues and missed expectations on earnings per share.
+For the quarter ended Dec.
+31 (Q4), Charter Communications met expectations on revenues and missed expectations on earnings per share.

-Compared to the prior-year quarter, revenue increased and GAAP loss per share contracted.
+Compared to the prior-year quarter, revenue expanded.
+Non-GAAP loss per share grew.
+GAAP loss per share contracted.

-Charter Communications reported revenue of $1.83 billion.
-The nine analysts polled by S&P Capital IQ expected to see a top line of $1.84 billion on the same basis.
-GAAP reported sales were 3.2% higher than the prior-year quarter's $1.77 billion.
+Charter Communications tallied revenue of $1.91 billion.
+The nine analysts polled by S&P Capital IQ anticipated revenue of $1.91 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at -$0.59.
 The 13 earnings estimates compiled by S&P Capital IQ anticipated -$0.18 per share.
 Non-GAAP EPS were -$0.59 for Q4 versus -$0.46 per share for the prior-year quarter.
 GAAP EPS were -$0.41 for Q4 against -$0.64 per share for the prior-year quarter.